 Now, let's make some ice cream!

-The ice cream in a bag recipe makes a great student science project to demonstrate the old fashioned ice cream making process.
+The easy bag ice cream recipe makes a great student science project to demonstrate the old fashioned ice cream making process.
 It's also perfect for a tasty show and tell classroom presentation.

 Your hands can feel the mixture growing noticeably colder as the salt melts the ice surrounding the inner bags.
 What happens is the brine solution absorbs the heat from the mixture and allows it to begin to freeze.